jds375/CodingQuestions/README.md

             iT += 1
     return t
 ````
 We are now done.
 We observe that the running time is O(x + y) since building the table is O(x) and now the substring search is O(y).
 Most importantly, it avoids many of the worst-case scenarios that the naive algorithm encounters.
 Lastly, note that this can be easily modified to return the starting index where x occurs in y.
+Note that this solution is effectively an implementation of the Knuth–Morris–Pratt algorithm.